 15 reasons why you should go to Bible and theological college or seminary

 I wasn’t disappointed.
 Theological college enhanced my gifts and equipped me for ministry.
-It inspired my passion for mission and enriched my understanding of Bible and theology.
+It inspired my passion for mission and enriched my understanding of the Bible and theology.
 It further ignited my love for Jesus.
-I was involved in various forms of local church ministry for almost 20 years before joining the faculty of a theological college (I’m now teaching at Stirling Theological College in Melbourne, Australia).
+I was involved in various forms of local church ministry for almost 20 years before joining the faculty of a theological college (I’m now the Principal of Stirling Theological College, which is a national Australian seminary and Bible and theological college).
 I decided to teach at a theological college because I’ve seen how great ministry training and theological education changes lives, who go on to change lives.

 I’ve come to the conviction that the best theological colleges (and seminaries, Bible colleges, and divinity schools) seek to equip and build you up in these 15 key areas.
 And they work closely with churches in this ministry.

 So, why go to Bible and theological college?
 Here are 15 reasons.Why go to seminary or theological college?
 Here are 15 reasons.
 Click To Tweet

 1. To be equipped for ministry and service

 We all need equipping, no matter what kind of ministry God calls us to.
 We need effective skills in relating to others and in the give-and-take of good interpersonal communication.
 We need skills in demonstrating and receiving love and respect, and in forming healthy relationships.
 We need to learn how to lead and serve effectively.
 We need guidance on how to form and equip others for ministry, with integrity.
 Bible and theological colleges can equip us to disciple others and develop a culture of discipleship in our ministries.
 They can help us lead change and transition, and manage and resolve conflict.
 They can expose us to the skills of servant leadership.
 They can help us learn how to develop the next generation of leaders, who can likewise build up and develop others.